HPV vaccine reduces cancer-causing abnormalities - but still underutilized

 What do you think?

 Would allowing HPV vaccination without parental consent be an effective way to prevent cancer-causing abnormalities in young women?
-Share your thoughts in the comments and on Facebook and Twitter @MottNPCH.
+Share your thoughts with us on Twitter @csmottpoll.